 In existing movie-booking apps, the last step for users is the ticket purchase.
-So in Qatar Movies, users didn’t realize that waiting behind the “Done” button on the booking page were more features that help simplify the user’s movie-going experience even more.
-Once Omer replaced the previously ignored “Done” button with icons for Uber, Google Maps, and Waze, “after-booking” activity jumped about 50 percent.
+So in Qatar Movies, users didn’t realize that waiting behind the “Done” button on the booking page were more features that help simplify their movie-going experience even more.
+Once Omer replaced the previously ignored “Done” button with icons for Uber, Google Maps, and Waze, “after-booking” activity jumped about 50%.
 A car icon placed on other pages in the app took users straight to an Uber-booking or a navigation app.
-These tweaks were especially advantageous for users who wanted to see movie times, but did not want to purchase tickets through Qatar Movies.
-Replacing the “Done” button was a huge improvement and led to “40 percent of people that purchased tickets also clicked buttons that took them to after-booking screens,” said Omer.
+These tweaks were especially advantageous for users who wanted to see movie times but didn’t want to purchase tickets through Qatar Movies.
+Replacing the “Done” button was a huge improvement and led to “40% of people that purchased tickets also clicked buttons that took them to after-booking screens,” said Omer.

 Omer’s process for upgrading Qatar Movies is pretty straightforward.
-He analyzes his Mixpanel data, adds new features, then tracks how user behavior in the app changed.
-He’s never locked in to any one decision.
+He analyzes his Mixpanel data, adds new features, then tracks how user behaviors in the app change.
+He’s never locked into any one decision.
 “Sometimes I actually add something that I previously deleted.
 Or I put it somewhere else,” said Omer.
 Adding movie recommendations to the home screen is an example of how Omer relies on data when testing new features.
 After analyzing Insights reports, for example, he believed cinephiles using Qatar Movies wanted a movie recommendations feature.
 But instead, “people were very annoyed by it,” said Omer.
 So he removed it.

 Each time he adds a new feature or takes one away, Omer learns more about what his users want.
 The most important thing is using data to validate keeping or discarding features.
 Sometimes Omer finds that his best move is to leave well enough alone.

-“There is a huge potential for socialization that is not being utilized by other cinema apps,” said Omer.
+With the success of testing new features, Omer wants to try out more additions.
+“There’s a huge potential for socialization that isn’t being used by other cinema apps,” said Omer.
 So he plans to capitalize on that.
 He’s considering letting users socialize in a way that is similar to Twitter, or let users post memes or GIFs.

-Another goal for Qatar Movies is related to developing a more dynamic way to display movie reviews.
-He’s not exactly sure what this feature will end up looking like.
-“Hopefully,” said Omer, “testing these new features will lead to the kinds of interactions people want.”
+Finally, Qatar Movies wants to develop a more dynamic way to display movie reviews.
+Omer’s not exactly sure what this feature will end up looking like.
+“Hopefully testing these new features will lead to the kinds of interactions people want,” he says.